 "It is appropriate to name the Active Learning Center – a library-classroom prototype of the future – after two brothers who personified and exemplified the creative problem solving, ingenuity and entrepreneurship of Purdue engineers," Daniels said.

-Last May, Daniels hosted a private reception and dinner for centenarian Tom Wilmeth, his family members and guests in recognition of their ongoing support for the Library of Engineering and Science.
-Tom Wilmeth passed away this past January at the age of 101.
+In May 2014, Daniels hosted a private reception and dinner for centenarian Tom Wilmeth, his family members and guests in recognition of their ongoing support for the Library of Engineering and Science.
+Tom Wilmeth died in January at the age of 101.

 "The Wilmeth family has had a long-term commitment to Purdue Libraries, and their gifts affirmed that commitment," said James L. Mullins, dean of libraries and Esther Ellis Norton Professor.
 “They recognized the vital need for active and lifelong learning and the important role libraries have to achieve that goal.”

 The Wilmeth Active Learning Center will blend and integrate centrally scheduled active learning classrooms, library/information services, formal study spaces, collaborative work areas and informal learning spaces.
 During the class day, 40 percent of the center will be library/study spaces that, at the end of the class day, during the evening and throughout the night, expand to nearly the entire building.
 This flexibility of classroom/study/learning space allows for greater building efficiency.

 Thomas S. Wilmeth was born Oct.
 2, 1913.
 A lifelong entrepreneur, Wilmeth started his first business at age 10.
 At 16 he enrolled at Purdue.
 During his senior year, he was the business manager of the Purdue yearbook, Debris.
 While at Purdue, Wilmeth was a member of Alpha Chi Rho, Tau Beta Pi and Eta Kappa Nu.
 He graduated magna cum laude at age 21.